10 Easy Halloween Decoration Ideas to Turn Your Home Into a Haunted House

-Create a festive scene at home with these ideas.
+Create a festive scene at home with these easy DIY decorations.

 You don’t have to spend a lot of money to create a Halloween mantel.
 Look around your house for old books, vintage accessories, and candles.
 Then add a few Halloween-specific accents like stuffed owls or skeletons to complete the look.
-For this mantel, a small trunk is displayed with a few vintage finds—moss, netting, and toy animals up the spook factor.
+For this mantel, a small trunk is displayed with a few vintage finds—moss, netting, and toy animals make it even creepier.

 Photo and idea from Handmade Mood.
 Get instructions here.

 Create a Halloween-themed vignette on a console or side table, whether it’s in your entry hall, living room, or dining room.
 The elegant black-and-white palette in this spot helps it blend with the rest of the room.
 Plus, the jewels on the black pumpkin and gold accents on the wall art lend the space a bit of shine.